 Transactional Sellingis the sales process that most effectively matches the needs of the value.
 Under this type of selling, one needs to be conscious of the buyer who is primarily interested in price and convenience.
 This process surveys the buyer primarily interested in price and convenience.
 A Transactional Approachis customer strategy would not emphasize need assessment, problem-solving, relationship building, and sales follow-up.
 In Transactional Sales, relationship strategy is secondary.
 Trust in the product.

 Transactional Selling tactics that emphasize low Price

 - Quantity Discount: lower price for high quantity or dollar amount

 - Seasonal Discount: Price adjusted by tome of year

 - Promotional Allowance: Price linked to special promotion or advertising campaigner

 - Trade/Functional Discounts: Give to wholesalers for special services

 - Selling is about executing marketing campaign

-Relationship Strategy–A well though-out plan for establishing, building, and maintaining quality relationships.
-Adopt a win-win philosophy, maintain high ethical standards, project a professional image, and buyer remorse.
+Relationship Strategy–A well thought-out plan for establishing, building, and maintaining quality relationships.
+Adopt a win-win philosophy, maintain high ethical standards, project a professional image and buyer remorse.
 The goal of relationship strategy is to create rapport, trust, and mutual respect, which ensure a long-term partnership.

-Presentation Strategy-Well-developed plan that includes preparing the sales presentation objectives, preparing a presentation plan that is needed to meet these objectives, and renewing one’s commitment to provide outstanding customer service
+Presentation Strategy-Well-developed plan that includes preparing the sales presentation objectives, preparing a presentation plan that is needed to meet these objectives, and renewing one’s commitment to providing outstanding customer service

 Customer Relationship Management (CRM)-Sales automation, process of building and maintaining strong customer relationships by providing customer value